Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Reusable snack bags

 My little munchkin is all about cats!
 She’s always been a big pet lover and she absolutely adores our dog, cat and bunny!
-But the cat is by far her most favorite!
-So this cute coin purse made total sense when I thought of ideas for her Christmas gift.
+But the cat is by far her most favorite pet!
+So this cute cat coin purse made total sense when I thought of ideas for her Christmas gift.

 Who’s this project recommended to?

-This project is more suitable for intermediate or advanced sewers but if you’re brave enough to give this zip coin purse a try, please read this zipper tutorial first as it will come in handy when sewing the zipper in this Kitty coin purse.
+This kitty wallet is more suitable for intermediate or advanced sewers but if you’re brave enough to give this zip coin purse a try, please read this zipper tutorial first as it will come in handy when sewing the zipper in this Kitty coin purse.

-As I just mentioned, my coin purse sewing pattern is made with lining and I tried one of the purses with interfacing.
-I found this version a lot sturdier and durable than the purse without interfacing but using interfacing will make sewing a little harder and will require a thicker needle and thread.
-The choice is yours but remember, this coin purse sewing pattern is designed to carry coins which can get pretty heavy so you need to make your Hello Kitty coin purse as durable as possible.
+As I just mentioned, my cat coin purse is made with lining and I tried one of the purses with interfacing.
+I found this version a lot sturdier and durable than the purse with no interfacing.
+But using interfacing will make sewing a little harder and will require a thicker needle and thread.
+The choice is yours but remember, this coin purse pattern is designed to carry coins which can get pretty heavy so you need to make your cat coin purse as durable as possible.

 - Xacto knife